oshaikh13/SynchronousFidelity/README.md

 Right click > edit > running scripts > from URL > and paste the above link in.

-Proceed to Developer > Logs, and ensure that the script is logging 'Successfully sent data to server'
+Proceed to Developer > Logs, and ensure that the script is logging 'Successfully sent data to server'.
+You may need to enable the developer menu.
+Go to settings, and check 'Developer Menu'

 ## Roadmap